khorshedsadhin/WorkoutCalendar/README.md

-# FitTracker - Workout Calendar
+# FlowFit - Modern Workout Calendar ⚡

-A beautiful, modern single-page web application for tracking your workout routines with a professional calendar interface.
+A beautiful, aesthetic single-page web application for tracking your workout routines with a modern calendar interface.
 Built with Tailwind CSS and DaisyUI for a sleek, responsive design with **9 stunning themes** including a unique **GitHub contribution graph style**.

 ## 🌐 Live Demo